NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *  Fixed number of annotations displayed in Legacy Archive for particular entities <!--LGCY-74-->
 *  Replaced missing bars to indicate proportion of applicable files and cases on project entity page in Cases and File Counts by Data Category table <!--PRTL-1725-->
 *  Fixed project page display when projects are selected that contain no mutation data in the facet panel <!--PRTL-1754-->
+*  Fixed error where exporting case sets as TSV included fewer cases than the total <!--PRTL-1888-->
+*  Fixed error in exploration section when adding custom facets.
+Previously selecting 'Only show fields with values' did not result in the expected behavior <!--PRTL-1901-->
+*  Fixed error where number of associated entities for a file was showing an incorrect number <!--PRTL-1891-->

 ### Known Issues and Workarounds

 *  Custom facet filters
     * Definitions are missing from the property list when adding custom facet file or case filters <!--SV-916-->
-    * Selecting 'Only show fields with values' will show some fields without values in the Repository section.
-This works correctly under the Exploration section. <!--SV-917-->
 *  Visualizations
     *  Data Portal graphs cannot be exported as PNG images in Internet Explorer.
 Graphs can be exported in PNG or SVG format from Chrome or Firefox browsers <!-- PRTL-1325 / PRTL-1114 -->.
 Internet Explorer does not display chart legend and title when re-opening previously downloaded SVG files, the recommendation is to open downloaded SVG files with another program.
     *  In the protein viewer there may be overlapping mutations.
 In this case mousing over a point will just show a single mutation and the other mutations at this location will not be apparent.  <!--SV-750-->